kkairos/unreliable-cartographer-7drl/README.md

 Playable with python3 and libtcod.

-(c) KKairos and electromaniacal, 2020 to extent permissible by law.
+(c) KKairos and ElectroManiacal, 2020 to extent permissible by law.
 But if you want to use it, you can!

 See license.txt for our 3-Clause BSD License.